crates-pro/crates-pro-infra/README.md

 ### Why you need it

-We use the "Buck2 build system + NativeLink RE platform" combination to build Crates Pro and its integrated modules.
-This setup allows developers to build code without manually installing build dependencies or even a Rust toolchain, ensuring consistency with the final deployment environment.
+We use the "Buck2 build system + NativeLink Remote Execution platform" combination to build Crates Pro and its integrated modules.
+This setup allows developers to build their code without manually installing dependencies or even a Rust toolchain.
+This setup also ensures build result consistency by using identical dependencies and toolchains across all development environments and the final deployment environment.

 ### How to use it